treeverse/lakeFS/docs/reference/remote-authenticator.md

 }
 ```

 If the Remote Authenticator returns any HTTP status in the 2xx range, lakeFS considers this a successful authentication.
 Any HTTP status < 200 or > 300 is considered a failed authentication.
-If the Remote Authenticator returns a non-empty value for the `external_user_identifier` property along with a success HTTP status, lakeFS will use this external identifier in place of the internal lakeFS user identifier anywhere in the UI where a username is shown.
+If the Remote Authenticator returns a non-empty value for the `external_user_identifier` property along with a success HTTP status, lakeFS will use this external identifier instead of the internal lakeFS user identifier anywhere in the UI where a username is shown.

 ## Sample Implementation

 To assist with implementing a Remote Authenticator, below you can find a sample Remote Authenticator implemented using [node](https://nodejs.org/) and [express](https://expressjs.com/) and written in TypeScript.
-Obviously, this is an example implementation, which doesn't integrate with any real IdP, but can serve as a starting point for reference.
-A fully functional implementation can be done with any programming language and/or platform of your choise and can integrate with any existing IdP infrastructure you are currently running.
+This example implementation doesn't integrate with any real IdP but can serve as a starting point for reference.
+A fully functional implementation can be done with any programming language and platform of your choice and can integrate with any existing IdP infrastructure you are currently running.

 ```TypeScript
 import dotenv from "dotenv";